JuliaML/TableTransforms.jl/docs/src/index.md

 ## Usage

-Consider the following table and its corner plot:
+Consider the following table and its pairplot:

 ```@example usage
 using TableTransforms
-using Plots, PairPlots
+using CairoMakie, PairPlots
 using Random; Random.seed!(2) # hide
-gr(format=:png) # hide

 # example table from PairPlots.jl
 N = 100_000